What is Deflation?

 Looking for historical examples of deflation?
 The best place to start is with significant stock market crashes and corrections.
 The Great Depression (1929-1933) was the single biggest period of deflation in United States history.
 The Great Recession (2007-2009) was another major deflationary period.

 - Lower profits.
-Declining consumer demand causes sales and revenue to fall, which ultimately lowers the profitability of companies.
+Declining consumer demand causes sales and revenue to fall, which lowers the profitability of companies.

 - Bankruptcy.
 Lower profits lead to insolvency, which forces businesses to file for bankruptcy.

 This entire process perpetuates itself, which increases deflation and kickstarts economic depression.
-This is why it’s so dangerous, and why it’s important to recognize the economic signs and potential signals.
+This is why it’s so dangerous, and why it’s important to recognize the economic signs and signals.

 What Causes Deflation?

 What starts the cycle of deflation?
-The answer is usually a number of different catalysts, but they all share a common factor: contraction.
+The answer is a number of different catalysts, but they all share a common factor: contraction.
 Whether it’s monetary supply or access to capital, where there’s contraction, deflation tends to follow.

 - Decrease in consumer demand.
 As consumer spending drops, demand drops with it, which affects profitability of companies.

 Many of these catalysts are the direct result of economic depression.
 It can be difficult to tell where, exactly, deflation begins and what it causes (or causes it).
 Did a decrease in consumer demand cause companies to lay off workers, or did the layoffs cause a drop in consumer demand?
-Deflation illustrates the interconnectedness and complexity of the economy.
+Deflation illustrates the many connections and complexity of the economy.

 How to Combat